Holly Cummins

 Ok but what is Holly’s Vrrroooooooooom Model?

+Let’s assume you’re interested in green software rather than sexy vehicles.
+What’s the vrrrooooom model, in that context?
 While we’re here, I’ll explain.
 Calculating carbon emissions is important, but hard.
 Sometimes it’s important to be accurate, but if you’re optimising, you don’t need a perfectly precise absolute number, you just need to be consistent in your measurements so that you know you’re going in the right direction.
 Sarah Bergman made this point when discussing the Green Software Foundation’s Software Carbon Intensity specification.
 Sometimes you’ll need to guess about the exact values of some constants when doing SCI calculations, but as long as the external value does stay the same, that’s enough to allow you to do data-driven optimisation.

 But sometimes even that level of measurement is too much work.
 We all have competing priorities and too much to do.
 Does that mean we should just give up on carbon efficiency if we don’t have time for rigorous measurements?
 No way!